-If left untreated, damage to internal organs can occur; the longer it is left, the more serious heatstroke can become.
+If left untreated, damage to internal organs can occur.
+The longer it is left, the more serious heatstroke can become.
 In some cases, heatstroke can be fatal.1

-According to the Centers for Disease Control and Prevention (CDC), heatstroke caused 7,415 deaths in America between 1999 and 2010.2 In India, between 2004 and 2013, an estimated 9,734 people died from heatstroke.3 In Pakistan in 2015, around 2,000 people died of the condition.4
+According to the Centers for Disease Control and Prevention (CDC), heatstroke caused 7,415 deaths in the United States between 1999 and 2010.2

 Here are some key points about heatstroke.
 More detail and supporting information is in the main article.